remy-abergel/linear-superres/c/README.md

 ./tiffextract -r /tmp/out_sig0.2_zoom.tif /tmp/out_sig0.2_zoom.tif 1296  336  340  244
 imagej /tmp/out_sig0.01_zoom.tif /tmp/out_sig0.05_zoom.tif /tmp/out_sig0.1_zoom.tif /tmp/out_sig0.2_zoom.tif
 ```

 ### Least-squares reconstruction over real data (reproduce Figure 12)

 This experiments intents to perform super-resolution with factor 1.8
 along both dimensions (zx=zy=1.8) from a real-life sequence containing
 L = 500 thermal infrared images that we acquired by ourselves (the
 associated sequence of displacements was estimated from the
 low-resolution sequence using Keren's algorithm [3]).
+This experiments

-This experiments partially reproduces Figure 12 of the companion paper
+partially reproduces Figure 12 of the companion article.
-[1].

-Place yourself in the [`src_c`](src_c) directory of this software and run the
+Place yourself in the [`c/src`](src) directory of this software and
-following bash commands
+run the following bash commands:

 ```bash
 # normalize and apodize the FLIR sequence to avoid edge effects in the